pypa/cibuildwheel/docs/options.md

 If dependencies are required to build your wheel (for example if you include a header from a Python module), instead of using this command, we recommend adding requirements to a pyproject.toml file.
 This is reproducible, and users who do not get your wheels (such as Alpine or ClearLinux users) will still benefit.

-The active Python binary can be accessed using `python`, and pip with `pip`; `cibuildwheel` makes sure the right version of Python and pip will be executed.
-The placeholder `{package}` can be used here; it will be replaced by the path to the package being built by `cibuildwheel`.
+The active Python binary can be accessed using `python`, and pip with `pip`; cibuildwheel makes sure the right version of Python and pip will be executed.
+The placeholder `{package}` can be used here; it will be replaced by the path to the package being built by cibuildwheel.

 The command is run in a shell, so you can write things like `cmd1 && cmd2`.